-The UAA/Creighton Alaska pathway is 3.5 years in length and includes two years of didactic coursework and 1.5 years of clinical rotations.
+The UAA/Creighton Alaska pathway is 2.5 years in length and includes 5 semesters of didactic coursework and laboratory components followed by 2 semesters of clinical rotations.
 For the final semester of the program, students complete a Doctoral Capstone Experience (DCE) and design their own curriculum and learning goals with the assistance of a faculty mentor.
 After successful completion of the program, students will receive an OTD (Occupational Therapy Doctorate) from Creighton University and be eligible to sit for the National Board for Certification in Occupational Therapy (NBCOT) examination.

 The UAA/Creighton University Occupational Therapy program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association, Inc. (AOTA).